Loading figure…

 “Ban assault weapons; implement universal background checks.
 (Oct 2013)”

-Why: Cosponsoring the Bipartisan Background Checks Act directly supports the advocacy for universal background checks, aligning closely with the stated position on stricter gun control measures.
+Why: Cosponsoring the Bipartisan Background Checks Act directly advances the stated position by promoting stricter firearms regulation through enhanced background checks.

 View source →Mar 5, 2025 · Congress.gov